xcore/sw_audio_effects/module_dsp_loudness/doc/resources.rst

 Computation
 -----------
-The gain-shaping algorithm uses 2 multiples/sample/channel.
-It is estimated that 24 multiples are possible at 48kHz sample rate which means that it is possible to process 12 channels simultaneously at 48 kHz.
+The gain-shaping algorithm uses 2 multiplies/sample/channel.
+It is estimated that 24 multiplies are possible at 48kHz sample rate which means that it is possible to process 12 channels simultaneously at 48 kHz.